openfaas/openfaas.github.io/_posts/2023-07-04-build-a-multi-tenant-functions-platform.md

 We also wrote a back-up tool for customers who are not yet on a version of OpenFaaS which uses the CRD:

 * [Backup and migrate functions between clusters with a new export command for the OpenFaaS CLI](https://www.openfaas.com/blog/backup-and-migrate-functions/)

+Here's what [Andrew Downey, Head of Development at Patchworks](https://www.linkedin.com/in/andernoo) had to say about the tool:

+> "Our DevOps team was very grateful of the help.
+We used the earlier version of the export command to migrate every single function between two different cloud providers and Kubernetes clusters with essentially no pain.
+Massive thanks for that.
+The operator is enabled in our new cluster so any future (and hopefully that’s distant future) migrations will be even easier."

 ## Wrapping up